As an Amazon Associate we earn from qualifying purchases.

 6. Bronze, Sculpt and Highlight

 You don’t want to be known as the Pumpkin Girl, so you need to go really easy on the bronzer.
 A little sculpting will give you a natural glow and will highlight your best features.
 Don’t forget to bring a little colour back into your face and blend a subtle rouge into your bronzer.
-A popular choice of blush is Benefit’s Dandelion or GALifornia.
+A popular choice of blush is Benefit’s Dandelion or GALifornia (paid links).

 7. Finish with a Matte Lipstick